vkrishnanb-directionsonit/js-basic-lessons/notes/bvk_notes/1/07-types-number.md

 Why?
 [Explanation](http://0.30000000000000004.com/)

-So, when working with money, don't store them as dollars and cents.
-Store all of the money in cents as you won't have to deal with fractions only whole nos.
+So, when working with money, don't store them as (Rupees.paise) or (dollars.cents ) .
+Store all of the money in (paise/cents) as you won't have to deal with fractions only whole nos.
 When need to display to user, just convert them back.
+// let costOfProduct = 100.95;
+	let costOfProduct = 10095; // in paise / cents

 -   **Infinity and Negative Infinity:**